ombhd/my_tools_installer/README.md

 # my_tools_installer

+## What's this script doing ?

-This script installs brew in goinfre.
+ -  It installs brew in goinfre.
-Then it installs valgrind and htop.
+ -  It installs valgrind and htop commands.

+## How to run ?
+  1.  `./my_tools_installer.sh`
+  2. Enjoy!